LANCE: Low Rank Activation Compression for Efficient On-Device Continual Learning: Experimental Evaluation

 We evaluate LANCE in two complementary settings: (i) \emph{single-task fine-tuning}, where a pretrained model is adapted to a target dataset on an edge device, and (ii) \emph{continual learning}, where multiple tasks arrive sequentially and must be learned without catastrophic forgetting.
 Our experiments aim to answer the following questions: \begin{itemize} \item[\textbf{Q1}] Does the one-shot subspace calibration preserve gradient fidelity in practice? \item[\textbf{Q2}] How effective is LANCE at reducing activation memory and computational cost during on-device fine-tuning, while maintaining accuracy? \item[\textbf{Q3}] Can LANCE leverage fixed low-rank subspaces to achieve competitive performance on continual learning benchmarks, while offering superior memory efficiency? \end{itemize}

-\paragraph{Experimental Setup. } (i) Datasets: For single-task fine-tuning, we use CIFAR-10/100, Oxford-IIIT Pets, Flowers-102, and CUB-200, covering a range of dataset sizes and complexities.
-For continual learning, we evaluate on Split CIFAR-100 (20 tasks), Split MiniImageNet (20 tasks), and the 5-Datasets benchmark (CIFAR-10, MNIST, SVHN, Fashion-MNIST, and notMNIST), following common CL protocols. (ii) Metrics: We report: classification accuracy on target datasets, memory usage measured as peak activation storage in MB (as estimated in Appendix~\ref{app:complexity}), computational cost in FLOPs, and for CL benchmarks, average accuracy (ACC) and backward transfer (BWT) as defined in~\citep{apolinario2024code}.
+\paragraph{Experimental Setup. } (i) Datasets: For single-task fine-tuning, we use CIFAR-10/100 \cite{Krizhevsky2009LearningImages}, Oxford-IIIT Pets \cite{petsdataset}, Flowers-102 \cite{flower102dataset}, CUB-200 \cite{cub200}, and ImageNet~\cite{Krizhevsky2012ImageNetNetworks}, covering a range of dataset sizes and complexities.
+For continual learning, we evaluate on Split CIFAR-100 (20 tasks), Split MiniImageNet (20 tasks), and the 5-Datasets benchmark (CIFAR-10, MNIST, SVHN, Fashion-MNIST, and notMNIST), following common CL protocols. (ii) Metrics: We report the following metrics: classification accuracy in the target datasets; memory usage, measured as peak activation storage in MB (estimated in Appendix~C); and computational cost in FLOPs.
+For continual learning benchmarks, we additionally report the average final accuracy over all tasks (ACC) and the Backward Transfer (BWT), which quantifies the forgetting of previously learned tasks when new tasks are introduced, as defined in Appendix~A.2.